 - Disciplining a union supporter for doing something employees who don’t support the union also do but get away with.

 - Helping or even encouraging employees who are organizing against a union.

-If you feel pressured by the employer to not sign a card or to disclose that you have signed a card, or if the employer threatens retaliation, please contact CUPE immediately by replying to this e-mail.
+If you feel pressured by the employer to not sign a card or to disclose that you have signed a card, or if the employer threatens retaliation, please contact CUPE immediately by sending an e-mail to firstname.lastname@example.org.

 Your CUPE-WestJet Organizing Committee